badcrocodile/cltt/README.md

 **C**ommand **L**ine **T**ime **T**racker.

 ### What is it?
-A simple php command line time tracking utility built for those who, like me, live and die inside our terminals.

-At its core this is just another way to keep track of the shit you do all day.
-It's a simple timer that supports unlimited projects and allows you to enter comments to the currently running timer.
+A simple cli utility for keeping track of all the shit you do during your day.

+At its core it's a way to respond intelligently the next time your PM asks "What have you been working on today?"
+Drop into your terminal, run `cltt day`, and have a solid answer.
+Or even tougher, "What did you do yesterday?"
+Answer: `cltt day yesterday`.

 It has a number of tools for browsing through your days and weeks, and you can easily export your timesheets with a single command.